Algorithmic aspects of Newman polynomials and their divisors: The case of polynomials with small Mahler measure

 \subsection{Calculation results}

-We have recorded the results of the computations in the directory referenced in \cite{ComputationalResults}.
-Compared with the original file from the former reference website \cite{MossinghoffList}, the file \cite{SmallMahlerList}, containing the list of all known integer-coefficient polynomials with Mahler measure less than $1.3$, has been cleaned by removing the blank lines between groups of polynomials sorted by degree, as well as the introductory explanatory lines, in order to make it directly usable for computational processing.
-In order to gather all files in the same directory for the reader’s convenience, we also placed file \cite{MossinghoffList} in directory \cite{ComputationalResults}.
-Unlike the result files described below, this one contains only the useful coefficients of each polynomial (half of them), since the polynomials it contains are reciprocal, whereas those in the other files have no reason to be.
-The other files therefore contain all the coefficients of each polynomial.
+We have recorded the results of the computations in the accompanying dataset \cite{ComputationalResults}.
+Unlike the result files described below, the file \texttt{Known180.txt}, which contains the list \emph{Known180}, records only the nonredundant coefficients of each polynomial, since all polynomials in \emph{Known180} are reciprocal.
+The other files contain all the coefficients of each polynomial.

-The file \texttt{newman.txt} contains all the polynomials from list \cite{SmallMahlerList} that are already Newman polynomials.
+The file \texttt{newman.txt} contains all the polynomials from \emph{Known180} that are already Newman polynomials.
 Each line contains the polynomial along with its degree, Mahler measure, and the full list of coefficients.

-The file \texttt{positive.txt} contains all the polynomials from list \cite{SmallMahlerList} that, having a positive real root, cannot divide a Newman polynomial.
+The file \texttt{positive.txt} contains all the polynomials from \emph{Known180} that, having a positive real root, cannot divide a Newman polynomial.
 Each line contains the polynomial with its degree, Mahler measure, one of its positive real roots, and the list of its coefficients.

 The last three files, namely \texttt{outputP.txt}, \texttt{outputQ.txt}, and \texttt{outputD.txt}, are interconnected.
-On each line $k$ of the file \texttt{outputP.txt}, there is a polynomial $p$ from list \cite{SmallMahlerList}, with its degree, Mahler measure, and list of coefficients.
+On each line $k$ of the file \texttt{outputP.txt}, there is a polynomial $p$ from \emph{Known180}, with its degree, Mahler measure, and list of coefficients.
 On the same line $k$ of \texttt{outputQ.txt}, there is a polynomial $q$ such that the product $pq$ is a Newman polynomial.
 Line $k$ of \texttt{outputQ.txt} contains the degree of $q$ and its list of coefficients.
 Finally, each line $k$ of the file \texttt{outputD.txt} contains the product of the polynomials $p$ and $q$ found on lines $k$ of \texttt{outputP.txt} and \texttt{outputQ.txt}.
 The file \texttt{outputD.txt} therefore contains only Newman polynomials.